 Some states offer tax relief on this type of savings account, known as “529 plans.”
 The benefits of a 529 plan vary from state to state, but it is essentially an investment account that offers tax-free earnings growth and tax-free withdrawals when the funds are used to pay for qualified education costs.

-Setting money aside can also prevent the need to take out a loan, which costs more in the long run through interest rates and fees.
+If you can, set money aside now to prevent the need to take out a loan, which costs more in the long run through interest and fees.

 Federal Student Loans

 Federal student loans are issued by the government and usually offer low, fixed interest rates and favorable repayment terms.
 Graduate students are eligible for a few different types: